DECHIVE

 WHERE phone = NULL;

-NULL is not emptiness
+NULL is not empty

-Why you can't compare with an equals sign
+Why you can't compare with equals

 WHERE phone = NULL